UQ-CVLab/MM-WLAuslan-Dataset/docs/en/4-www.md

 Cross-View Isolated Sign Language Recognition (CV-ISLR) aims to tackle a significant issue in the current field of isolated sign language recognition (ISLR).
 Most commonly used datasets for ISLR capture sign language videos from a frontal view.
 However, in real-life situations, it is not always feasible to ensure the camera is positioned directly in front of the signer.
 As a result, recognition models need to be capable of understanding sign language from various viewpoints, making cross-view ISLR a critical challenge.

 To address this, we have curated the [**MM-WLAuslan**](https://arxiv.org/pdf/2410.19488) dataset, which was specifically recorded with cross-view recognition in mind.
 MM-WLAuslan is **the first** large-scale Multi-view Multi-modal Word-Level Australian Sign Language recognition dataset.
-Compared to other publicly available datasets, MM-WLAuslan exhibits three significant advantages:
-- **The largest amount** of data,
-- **The most extensive** vocabulary, and
-- **The most diverse** multi-modal camera views.

-Specifically, we recorded **282K+** sign videos covering **3,215** commonly used Auslan glosses presented by **73** signers in a studio environment.
+We recorded **282K+** sign videos covering **3,215** commonly used Auslan glosses presented by **73** signers in a studio environment.
 Our filming system includes two different types of cameras, i.e., three Kinect-V2 cameras and a RealSense camera.
 Cameras were positioned hemispherically around the front half of the signer, and all four cameras simultaneously recorded videos.

 As shown in the accompanying figures, different camera angles were utilized to reflect the diversity of potential viewpoints encountered outside controlled environments.